pcote/LearningMachine/README.md

 #### Viewing Your Tagged Topics
 The tags on the left hand of the view are clickable.
 When you click them, it will take you to a topics view.
 Here you will see a list of topics that are associated with the tag you clicked.

-Managing Exercises and Resources
+Managing Exercises
 ================================
-All exercises and resources are associated with a specific topic.
+All exercises are associated with a specific topic.
 Exercises will let you quiz yourself and rate your own knowledge.
-Resources will give you links to information pertaining to that topic.
-For both exercises and resources, you have options for adding new material.
+For exercises, you have options for adding new material.

-#### Creating New Exercises and Resources
+#### Creating New Exercises
-To choose a resource, click on a topic from your topics list.
-This will take you to the "exercises and resources" view.
+To add an exercise, click on a topic from your topics list.
+This will take you to the "exercises" view.

 #### Adding Exercises
 Adding exercises gives you questions you can drill yourself on to test and assess your knowledge.
 In the form section under the title, "New Question", you may fill out a new question along with a corresponding answer.